FruitbatM/amaris-chocolate/testing.md

 - Buttons
     - "Read more" button under 'Our Chocolate' and 'Our Story' sections when clicked directs to the expected webpage.
     - "Click to order" button when clicked directs to the expected webpage.
-    - When hover over, each button changes toe expected background and border color.
+    - When hover over, each button changes to expected background and border color.
     - Back to top arrow button appears on the lower right of page when the user start to scroll down a page.
 Once clicked, as expected it jumps to the top or the webpage.

 - Footer